Legal fights leave question marks over ballot access in presidential battleground states

 A district court dismissed the lawsuit in February, and an appellate court unanimously affirmed that ruling May 9.
 Four days later, Republicans asked the U.S. Supreme Court to intervene.

-The post Legal fights leave question marks over ballot access in presidential battleground states appeared first on West Virginia Watch.
+The post Legal fights leave question marks over ballot access in presidential battleground states appeared first on Louisiana Illuminator.